 Tip 2: Think "Cardio Acceleration," Not Just Cardio

 If you want to add muscle, lift hard and rest between sets.
 If you want to lose weight, do cardio.
 So says the traditional way of doing things.
-And sure, this approach can help you make some progress.
-But to chase fat away like it's got a Rottweiler on its tail, mix strength and cardio with what Stoppani calls "cardio acceleration."
+And sure, this approach can help you make some progress, but to really chase fat away, mix strength and cardio with what Stoppani calls "cardio acceleration."

 Of course, picking the appropriate exercise is paramount here.
 The right pick will help every workout be more effective.
 The wrong pick can ruin an otherwise perfect workout.
 When in doubt, go for non-competing body parts.
 So, bench press with bench step-ups is great, but bench press with battling ropes is only going to fry your upper body for your presses.